 A cross between a beignet and a jelly donut, sufganiyot are pillowy donuts that are eaten in Israel and around the world during Hanukah.

 - 1 cup warm water, heated to about 110°F (see note)

-- 1 tablespoon instant or rapid-rise yeast (note that this is more than 1 packet)
+- 1 tablespoon instant/rapid-rise or active dry yeast (note that this is more than 1 packet)